Ölgii (city): Transportation

 The Ölgii Airport (ULG/ZMUL) has one paved runway.
-It offers regular flights to Ulan Bator and Khovd and irregular flights to Ulaangom in Mongolia and Almaty in Kazakhstan via Oskemen Airport.
+It offers regular flights to Ulaanbaatar and Khovd and irregular flights to Ulaangom in Mongolia and Almaty in Kazakhstan via Oskemen Airport.

 Bayan-Ölgii has border crossings with Russia and China.
 The Tsaagannuur Border crossing with Russia is open year-round and is the preferred route for traveling to and from Kazakhstan.
 This crossing does not have immigration offices.
 People will need to acquire a visa before going to the border.
 The Taikeshken border crossing with China is only open during the summer due to high mountain passes that become difficult to pass during winter months.

 There are few paved roads in Bayan-Ölgii outside of Ölgii.
 Half the distance between Tsaagannuur village (30 km from the border crossing) and Ölgii is paved.
 The government of Mongolia plans to pave the Tsaagannuur to Ulaanbaatar route through Ölgii, Khovd, Govi-Altai, and Övörkhangai Provinces by 2015.
 Currently only Övörkhangai to Ulaanbaatar is paved, or 600 km of the 1600 km distance.

 Regularly scheduled buses connect Ölgii to Ulaanbaatar, with trips leaving 3 days a week.
 The non-stop trip is 48 hours under ideal conditions, though often lasting 3 to 5 days.
-Stops are made along the ways for meals and restroom breaks.
+Stops are made along the way for meals and restroom breaks.

-Structures

-There is a 352.5 metre tall guyed radio mast for broadcasting on 207 kHz radio waves.